Description of the Indicator

 Why is it important?

-What does it mean or how is the region performing?
+How is the region performing?